archonic/limestone/README.md

 * Mail sends through Sidekiq.
 Demonstrated with Devise mailing.
 * Opinionated search integration using Searchkick.
 Gem is in place but integration is up to you.
 * Feature rollout using the rollout gem.
 Installed but features are up to you.
 * Stripe subscription on sign up.
-Supports free trial without providing card
+Supports free trial without providing card.
-* Icon helper for avatars with fallback to circle with user initials
+* Icon helper for avatars with fallback to circle with user initials.

 ## Roadmap
 * Email PDF receipts after Stripe charges card (using Stripe webhook).